What Color to Wear on a Date: Color Psychology Guide

 When black works best on dates:

-• Formal dates (dinner at nice restaurant, theater, gallery opening)
+- Formal dates (dinner at a nice restaurant, theater, gallery opening)

-• Evening dates (black is elegant in low lighting)
+- Evening dates (black looks great in low lighting)

 The black consideration: